electricbookworks/electric-book/_docs/setup/setting-up-a-book.md

 ---

 # Setting up a new book
+{:.no_toc}

 The process of setting up a new book is covered very briefly in our [quick-start section](quick-start.html#quick-new-book-setup).
 This is a slightly longer explanation.
 For much more detail, read the various sections [listed on the docs starting page](../).

 > Once you've followed the instructions below to set up your book (or at any point if you're curious), and you want to actually output a book, run the `run-` script for your operating system, which you'll find in the main project folder.
 In Windows and Mac, you can just double-click it.
 (On Mac and Linux, you do need to [give it permission first](http://stackoverflow.com/a/5126052/1781075).)
 The first time you run it, start with the 'Install or update dependencies' option.
 {:.box}

+* TOC
+{:toc}

+## Creating a new book

 To create a new book in a new project:

-1. The `electric-book` repo, or project folder, can hold one book or many, like a series of books that share similar metadata or features (e.g. they're all by the same author).
+1. An Electric Book repo, or project folder, can hold one book or many, like a series of books that share similar metadata or features (e.g. they're all by the same author).
 Make a copy of the folder and, if you like, rename it for your project.
 E.g. `my-sci-fi`.
 1. Inside `my-sci-fi`, open and edit these three files:
     *   `_config.yml`: Edit the values there for your Jekyll setup.
 The comments will guide you.
     *   `index.md`: Replace our template text with your own.
 Usually, a link to each book is useful, e.g. `[Space Potatoes](space-potatoes)`.